 Herrang Dance Camp was a whirlwind of an adventure for me this year.
 I had many great intentions of hanging out and being able to sell my books to some people and just chat, but most of the time I ended up doing stuff at home or chasing my child around the dance camp.
 Lucky for me there were lots of friendly faces to point me in the right direction.

 This dance camp was the subject of controversy ahead of the start of the camp and after a two-year pause from Covid, it was a rocky start for them to get back and going again.
-Many people have expressed concern over how things would be handled for HDC to join the international swing dance community in acknowledging the ways in which we have been responsible for the cultural appropriation of this dance whose heritage rests with the African American people.
+Many people have expressed concern over how things would be handled for HDC to acknowledge the ways in which we have been responsible for the cultural appropriation of this dance whose heritage rests with the African American people.
 If you want to know more and also how we can improve, CVFC has excellent resources and ongoing training:

 By the 3rd, and last week, I tried to lower my expectations for my presentation.
 But, things sort of shifted, and other people found their way to me.
 A small group started having discussions about diversity at Herräng and many of them came to my presentation, so we had 20 in attendance.
-Unfortunately, there was also a band that performed with members who had openly racist affiliations.
-At least the camp responded and shut it down, even though that was painful in the process.
-I couldn't be at all the conversations that followed or help with responding in such a public way as others did, but I was glad to lend a hand behind the scenes with my writing skills to a group that was passionate about seeing better representation and diversity in our swing dance crowd.
-I hope that these conversations will bubble over into new friends that gather again in future years.
+Yet, we also had an incident at the dance camp where a group was booked to play, but some members with racist party affiliations were asked not to play.
+The whole group showed up anyway and had to be shut down by organizers, which resulted in violence against a staff member.
+I was sad to see this happening, but also hopeful when I saw people responding and really working to come together for change.
 I hope that we will continue to have difficult conversations, show up in the ways that we are able, and find the other people that we need to find along the way.